postcss/postcss-bem-linter/README.md

     component name and return a regular expression. `initial` returns a description of valid initial selector sequences — those occurring at the beginning of a selector, before any combinators. `combined` returns a description of valid selector sequences allowed *after* combinators.
-    (Two things to note: If you do not specify a combined pattern, it is assumed that combined sequences must match the same pattern as initial sequences.
+      - If you do not specify a combined pattern, it is assumed that combined sequences must match the same pattern as initial sequences.
-    And in weak mode, *any* combined sequences are accepted.)
+      - In weak mode, *any* combined sequences are accepted.
 - `utilitySelectors`: A regular expression describing valid utility selectors.
 This will be use if the stylesheet defines a group of utilities, as explained below.